 Hawaii State FCU has selected local firms Nordic PCL Construction as general contractor and Hiarchy as architect for its future headquarters.

-Building renovation is scheduled to complete in Summer 2022.
+Building renovation is scheduled to complete in Fall 2022.

 Latest Project Updates

 Renovations are underway at the future Hawaii State FCU Headquarters building.
 Check out recent activity at the project site.